victornas91/victornas91/README.md

 **`Future Polymath`**

 More than 15 years working with IT support and teaching English as a second language for brazilians.
-Now I have been studying and working with Computer Science and Engineering for more than 5 years in the areas of Embedded Systems, Cloud Computing and Game Development.
+Now I have been studying and working with Computer Science and Engineering for more than 5 years in the areas of Embedded Systems, Cloud Computing, Machine Learning and Game Development.
 Native Portuguese speaker and advanced English.

 I also offer services such as: